Our Sustainability Journey

 Pattemores Sustainability Road Map

-Pattemores are committed to sustainability throughout the business, working with their suppliers through to the factory right through to the customers.
+Pattemores are committed to sustainability throughout the business, linking and working with their farmers and supply chain through to our manufacturing facility and customers

-Our 3 year Road Map sets out our aims to be work towards a sustainable future
+Our 3 year Road Map sets out our aims to work towards a sustainable future.

 2022: Install more efficient boilers for heating